* Exports fall 8.1 pct in July yr/yr, worse than forecast

 * Underlines expectations euro bloc slipping into recession

-* Korea, Taiwan indicators suggest exports pressure continues
+* Korea, Taiwan indicators suggest exports pressure

 By Leika Kihara and Stanley White